fluent-themes/react-todo-app/README.md

 npm start
 ```

-Wait about 30 seconds for the first compilation.
+Wait a few seconds for the first compilation.
 Your browser will automatically open to **http://localhost:3000** and you'll see the TaskFlow app!

 **To stop the server:** Press `Ctrl + C` in Terminal.